-(3) Valued based on our accounting policy (see Note 2).
+Valued based on our accounting policy (see Note 2).
 Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR, or "L" or Prime, or "P" rate.
 Security is exempt from registration under Rule 144A promulgated under the Securities Act.
-The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
-Non-income producing securities.
+The security may be resold in transactions that are exempt from registration, normally to qualified (4) (5) institutional buyers.

-Non-income producing securities.
-Coupon is payable in cash and/or PIK.
-Coupon is subject to a LIBOR or Prime rate floor.
-Represents the purchase of a security with delayed settlement (unfunded investments).
+institutional buyers.
+(6) Non-income producing securities.
+(7) Coupon is payable in cash and/or PIK.
+(8) Coupon is subject to a LIBOR or Prime rate floor.
+(9) Represents the purchase of a security with delayed settlement (unfunded investments).
 This security does not have a basis point spread above an index.
-Non-U.S. company or principal place of business outside the U.S. Investment is held through PNNT CI (Galls) Prime Investment Holdings, LLC, a consolidated subsidiary.
-Investment is held through PNNT Acentia LLC, a consolidated subsidiary.
-Investment is held through PNNT Transcription 100 Holdero L L C - a consolidated subsidiary.
-(9)
+(10) Non-U.S. company or principal place of business outside the U.S. (11) Investment is held through PNNT CI (Galls) Prime Investment Holdings, LLC, a consolidated subsidiary.
+(12) Investment is held through PNNT Transportation 100 Holdco, L.L.C., a consolidated subsidiary.